tagomoris/fluent-plugin-file-alternative/README.md

 File output plugin alternative implementation, **is 100% compatible with fluentd built-in 'out_file'**, and added many options to format output as you want.

-FileAlternativeOutput slices data by time (for specified units), and store these data as plain text on hdfs.
+FileAlternativeOutput slices data by time (for specified units), and store these data as plain text on local file.
 You can specify to:

 * format whole data as serialized JSON, single attribute or separated multi attributes
 * include time as line header, or not